How to buy Micro-X (MX1) shares

 Micro-X share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Micro-X 's is 1.3983.
-This would suggest that Micro-X 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Micro-X 's is 1.3562.
+This would suggest that Micro-X 's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Micro-X Limited designs, develops, and manufactures ultra-lightweight carbon nano tube based X-ray products for the healthcare and improvised explosive device imaging security markets in Australia.
-The company offers Carestream DRX Revolution Nano, an ultra-lightweight digital mobile X-ray system for bedside imaging for use in hospital wards and intensive care units; and Rover, a digital mobile X-Ray unit for deployed military hospitals.
-It is also developing Mobile Backscatter Imager for stand-off imaging of improvised explosive devices.
-The company was founded in 2011 and is based in Tonsley, Australia.
+The company offers mobile digital radiology products, including Rover, an integrated and digital x-ray system for bedside imaging in hospitals and temporary medical facilities, as well as military and veterinary applications; and Carestream DRX Revolution Nano, a mobile x-ray imaging product for OEMs.
+It also develops X-Ray camera for security imaging of improvised explosive devices; airport checkpoint portal with self-service x-ray; and miniature brain CT imager for pre-hospital stroke diagnosis in ambulances.
+The company was incorporated in 2011 and is based in Tonsley, Australia.

 Micro-X in the news